forestgrape/coronavirus/index.md

 * Small Aerosol <-> Large Aerosol (in dry air equilibrium tends to the left, in humid to the right)

-The larger tend to fall to the ground since their movement is driven more by gravity.
+The larger tend to fall to the ground since their movement is driven more by gravity (e.g. described in [tellier](#tellier)).

 Dry particulates get into the air either by the above conversion from aerosols, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
 Dirt can be from sedimented air particles on the floor or fomites or from faeces. [to check: vacuum cleaner particle filter size].  [to be improved and check if dirt is relevant]

-Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking [citation to be added].
+Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking [morawska](#morawska).
 In the upper respiratory tract there are viruses since particles exhaled from the lung are often [deposited](#depositions) in the upper respiratory tract.
 This is exploited for Covid-19 swab tests in the pharynx.

 <!--